 No. These event are 100% self-supported.
 You must carry everything you need to get to the finish line or obtain it on route.
-For example: filtering streams for water, convenience stores for food, etc.
+For example: filtering streams for water.

 Who can participate in the Hardscrabble Humper events?

 The Humper events are aimed at experienced cyclists with a sense of adventure.
-These rides are not a suitable for beginner riders.
+These rides are not a suitable for beginners.

-How long do you think the Hardscrabble Humper events will take to complete?
+How long do you think the Hardscrabble Humper rides will take to complete?

 Humper MTB: 4-7 hours